 • A simple dedicated Copyright infringement reporting service with a hot-list of known offenders/sites to assist content searches.

-• A method to easily contact a 'DA Copyright Ombudsman' or the like who is an administrator charged with follow-up and publication of complaints, report status, overseeing and enforcing DA Copyright rules, etc.,
+• A method to easily contact a 'DA Copyright Ombudsman' or the like who is an administrator charged with timely follow-up and publication of complaints, report status, overseeing and enforcing DA Copyright rules, etc.,

 • Tutorials, best practices and links on how to pro-actively protect art.

 • A practical guide to basics - tracing webmasters and compiling information